Where do you live?

 The two doctors I mentioned it to were against FMT or not even prepared to discuss it.

 I have often wondered Where is Doctor House?
-I struggle to understand how doctors, seemingly intelligent people, can so readily believe that every patient whose condition defies diagnosis is a hypochondriac and a candidate for anti-depressants.
+I struggle to understand how doctors, seemingly intelligent people, can so readily believe that every patient whose condition defies diagnosis is a hypochondriac and/or a candidate for anti-depressants.
 I was disappointed to discover that most mainstream doctors lack curiosity, over-rate their knowledge and are reluctant to respond with a truthful “Sorry, I don’t know what’s wrong with you”.
 In their defence, they are trained that way and brainwashed by pharmaceutical companies, so it’s not really their fault.
 Nonetheless I believe medical history will view darkly this chapter of medicine that thinks it’s ok to prescribe antibiotics as a first rather than last resort treatment, and to dismiss patients whose gut problems defy diagnosis with a script for anti-depressants.
-Not to mention the incorrect testing and medication of so many thyroid patients.
+Not to mention the incorrect testing and medication of so many thyroid patients…

 What criteria did you use to choose a donor?